-Start Doing You – Concentrating On Yourself.
+Start Concentrating On Yourself.
 As a Marriage and Family Therapist I see individuals with many different types of problems.
 I recently saw a young woman who came in because she had a panic attack last week and has been experiencing anxiety for the past few months.
 As she was sharing the events that lead to the panic attack I assessed the problem stemming from her family of origin.
 Her parents want $3,000 from her so they can pay their property taxes.
 They want to purchase a brand new luxury car and thought she should supplement their expenses.
 She’s 27 years old and is employed in a job she enjoys.
 Does that mean she should give them the money?
 It’s a different situation if her parents needed the money due to an emergency.

 Then there’s “Tom” a high functioning 32 year-old attorney who has been married for 1 year and still has not informed his parents.
 He is hesitant to share his good news because his mother has already disapproved of his wife during an introduction visit.
 Despite his wife’s understanding she feels hurt and not important.

-We all exercise behavior that we’d rather not to spare the feelings of those who really need to face reality and feel the feelings that come from that reality.
-Often times we are so concerned about “caretaking” their feelings, we neglect taking care of our own.
+We all exercise behavior where we’d rather not spare the feelings of those who really need to face reality and feel the discomfort that comes from that reality.
+Often times we are so concerned about “caretaking” their feelings, we neglect taking care of our own (codependent).
 This can create anxiety, depression, resentment, frustration, anger, etc., affecting our own mental health

 For more information please contact me at (858) 735-1139 and go to my website at CouplesCounselorSanDiego.com for more information about my services.